 According to an article written by Karen Frenkel for the Association for Computing Machinery in 2013, “women with such degrees are barely more likely to patent than women who lack them.”

 I’m a patent and trade dress holder, but I certainly don’t have any kind of background in science or engineering.
-My product isn’t technology based.
-But you still don’t have to have a STEM degree to have a technology based patent.
+Even though my product isn’t technology based, you still don’t have to have a STEM degree to have a technology based patent.

 A great example of this is Hedy Lamarr, inventor of spread spectrum technology for use in radio guided torpedoes.
 Her background was the same as mine…actor.
 She had no formal degree in science or engineering.
 She simply saw a problem that needed solving, (safely controlling torpedoes with a radio signal), and was able to apply the system of electro-mechanical technology of player piano rolls to come up with a solution.